 I was devastated, trying to work out what I’d done wrong.
 Then, a month later when we turned up for pre-season training, he had a new shirt ready: the number 7.
 The boss handed me Eric Cantona’s squad number.
 The surprise of that honour stopped me in my tracks.

 Elsewhere in that book, Beckham tells of how Robson was his idol but clearly, despite having 10 taken off him and 7 being free with Cantona leaving, it never occurred to him to ask if he could inherit it.
 From Beckham’s departure in 2003 until the present day, things are fairly straightforward.
 Cristiano Ronaldo wanted to wear the number 28 he had had at Sporting Lisbon but Alex Ferguson told him he had to wear 7 and ultimately, he continued the narrative.
-His successor, though, was Michael Owen, who definitely did not.
-After Owen left, Antonio Valencia switched from 25 to 7 but switched back just as quickly, meaning the shirt was unworn last season.
+His successor was Michael Owen, who definitely did not.
+After Owen left, Antonio Valencia switched from 25 to 7 but switched back just as quickly and the shirt was unworn in 2013-14.